 After much delay, here is our list of the ten best high school Model UN conferences in the United States.
-While “best” is subjective as best, we’ve defined it as the ten conferences we would recommend schools definitely try to attend.
-If you’re interested in the best academic programs, the most competitive conferences, or the best staffed conference, we suggest you download the full conference review and create your own list!
+While “best” is subjective at best, we’ve defined it as the ten conferences we would recommend schools definitely try to attend.

 10. Columbia Model United Nations Conference and Exposition (CMUNCE)

 Columbia runs one of the best crisis conferences for high school students.
 Despite the hectic nature and expense of being hosted in New York City, CMUNCE is worth the trip, if you can afford the price tags and logistical headaches.
 I recommend CMUNCE to schools looking for unique historic simulations, highly interactive committee sessions, and small committees.
 Not a great conference for young teams, though inexperienced delegates can benefit from the lack of structure in crisis committees.

 9. Boston Invitational Model United Nations Conference (BosMUN)

 BosMUN has built itself into a very respectable three-day conference in the crowded Northeast Region.
 BosMUN’s strength has never been the level of competition– though that has risen a bit over the past four years– but the delegate experience.
 BosMUN features all single delegations, classroom style seating with tables in GAs with a maximum of 100 students, and ample resources for advisors, including breakfast each day.

 Disclaimer: As an alumnus of Boston University, I was active in BosMUN for many years.
 I do my best to remove my bias and critique BosMUN as I would any other conference; still, I think it is important to alert you of a potential conflict.

 8. Cornell Model United Nations Conference (CMUNC)